engity-com/bifroest/docs/reference/auditlog/events.md

 #### `housekeeping.recording.delete.completed`

-Written after the Recording artifact has been removed and its signed delivery receipt has entered a durable completion-pending state.
-The receipt is removed only after this event succeeds.
-If the recorder reports an ambiguous failure, or final receipt cleanup fails while the completion marker remains, housekeeping retries the same completion event without repeating the destructive action.
-Its `recordingId`, `operationId`, and `reason` match the corresponding `housekeeping.recording.delete.started` event.
+Written after the artifact is removed and its signed receipt reaches durable `completion-pending`.
+The receipt itself is removed **only after this event succeeds**.
+An ambiguous audit result or failed final cleanup retries the same event, not the deletion. `recordingId`, `operationId` and `reason` match the start event.

-Fields: `domain` is `housekeeping`; `durationMillis` is `0` so the durably reconstructable event remains identical across retries. `outcome` is `success` when the artifact was removed and the receipt reached completion-pending state.
-On `failure`, `durationMillis` measures the failed deletion attempt, `errorCategory` classifies the error, and housekeeping preserves the receipt for retry.
+Fields: `domain: housekeeping`.
+On success, `durationMillis: 0` keeps retries identical.
+On failure, `durationMillis` measures the failed attempt, `errorCategory` classifies it and the receipt remains for retry.

 #### `housekeeping.orphaned-session.cleanup.skipped` {: #housekeeping-orphaned-session-cleanup-skipped }

-Written when housekeeping encounters a persisted session whose flow is no longer present in the running configuration.
-The implementations needed to interpret and safely dispose its environment and authorization tokens are unavailable.
-Housekeeping therefore preserves the complete session, including expired or already disposed sessions beyond their retention period, for operator recovery.
-It does not read or modify either token, dispose the session or environment, or delete session storage.
+If a persisted session's flow is missing, housekeeping cannot safely interpret its environment or authorization tokens.
+It **preserves the whole session** for operator recovery, even past retention; it neither reads tokens nor disposes or deletes that session.

-The original flow-to-audit-log assignment cannot be reconstructed safely, so the same event is written deterministically to every enabled audit log instead of being attributed to one replacement log.
-If no audit log is enabled, the safe skip is logged but no audit event can be written.
+* The original audit-log assignment is unknown.
+The identical skip event goes to **every enabled audit log**, never a guessed replacement; without enabled logs, only a normal log entry is possible.

-Fields: `domain` is `housekeeping`; `flow` is the persisted, now-unknown flow name and does not assert ownership by any receiving audit log. `sessionId` identifies the preserved session, `reason` is `missing-flow`, and `outcome` is `denied` because destructive cleanup was not allowed.
-No `operationId`, token contents, environment details, or retention timestamps are included.
+* Fields: `domain: housekeeping`; `flow` is the unknown original flow, `sessionId` the preserved session, `reason: missing-flow`, `outcome: denied`.
+No operation ID, token contents, environment details or retention timestamps are emitted.

 ## Privacy